Leandro Trossard: Arsenal

-2023–24 season

 On 6 August 2023, Trossard came off the bench and found the net in the final minutes of stoppage time to make it 1–1 against Manchester City in the 2023 FA Community Shield, forcing a penalty shootout which Arsenal went on to win 4–1.
 On 17 September, he scored the only goal of the game in a 1–0 away win over Everton, helping to seal Arsenal's first win at Goodison Park since 2017.
 Three days later on 20 September, he scored his first Champions League goal and provided an assist in a 4–0 win over PSV Eindhoven on his debut in the competition.
 On 21 October, coming off the bench just after they scored a goal at the 78th minute, Trossard found the net at the 84th minute in a comeback against Chelsea which finished 2–2.
-On 12 March 2024, Leandro Trossard scored the only goal in a 1–0 second leg win of the Champions League round of 16 tie against FC Porto, taking the game to extra-time and penalties which Arsenal won 4–2, helping the Gunners progress to the quarter-final of the Champions League for the first time since 2009–10, ending a run of seven consecutive last 16 eliminations in the competition.
+On 12 March 2024, Leandro Trossard scored the only goal in a 1–0 second leg win of the Champions League round of 16 tie against Porto, taking the game to extra-time and penalties which Arsenal won 4–2, helping the Gunners progress to the quarter-final of the Champions League for the first time since 2009–10, ending a run of seven consecutive last 16 eliminations in the competition.

 On 6 April 2024, Trossard scored against his former club Brighton, scoring the third goal in a 3–0 away win that put Arsenal on top of the Premier League table.

 In the summer of 2025, Trossard signed a new contract with Arsenal, despite speculation about a potential departure from the club.
-Starting the season as an impact substitute, Trossard provided an assist in Arsenal’s 3–0 win against Nottingham Forest and scored in the 2–0 Champions League win over Athletic Bilbao.
+Starting the season as an impact substitute, Trossard provided an assist in Arsenal's 3–0 win against Nottingham Forest and scored in the 2–0 Champions League win over Athletic Bilbao.
+On 23 November, he scored and assisted in a 4–1 North London derby victory against Tottenham Hotspur.
+On 10 May 2026, Trossard scored the only goal in a crucial 1–0 away victory over West Ham United, a result that proved decisive in Arsenal's eventual Premier League title triumph.

+Beşiktaş

+On 14 July 2026, Arsenal announced that they had reached an agreement with Turkish Super Lig side Beşiktaş for Trossard.
+The fee consisted of an initial £15.3m plus £1.7m in add-ons.
+Trossard arrived in Istanbul that same day to undergo medical examinations ahead of completing his transfer to Süper Lig club Beşiktaş.
+The transfer was made official the following day as Trossard signed a permanent three-year contract with an option for another year.